SiliconLabs/bluetooth_applications/bluetooth_optimized_energy_consuming_switch/README.md

     ![energy profiler capture](images/energy_profiler.png)

-**Switch status display device**
+**Switch status display device:**

 - After the display device is turned on, the device starts in normal mode.
 In this state, it starts scanning the advertisement packet to find the switch device with name "BG22_SW".

     ![display device start](images/display_device_start.png)

-- When found the switch device, it gets the switch's state and controls the LED 0 on-board.
+- When the switch device is found, it gets the switch's state and controls the LED 0 on-board.
 If the switch's state is 1, the LED is turned on, and the switch's state is 0, the LED is turned off.

     ![display update status](images/switch_display_update_status.png)